ConduitNetwork/docs/getting_started/upgrading/upgrading.rst

 Upgrading
 ==========

-|morpheus| provides a very simple and convenient upgrade process.
+|conduit| provides a very simple and convenient upgrade process.
 In
 most cases it is simply a matter of installing the new package on top of itself and reconfiguring the services.

 ..
-IMPORTANT:: All services except the morpheus-ui must be running during a reconfigure.
-The morpheus-ui also must be restarted or stopped and started during an upgrade.
+IMPORTANT:: All services except the conduit-ui must be running during a reconfigure.
+The conduit-ui also must be restarted or stopped and started during an upgrade.
 Failure to do so will result in errors.

 Debian / Ubuntu
 ---------------